iniemamocny/Meblomat/docs/supabase-setup.md

   );
 ```

-> ℹ️ Supabase projects without the `storage.create_bucket` helper (self-hosted deployments, older instances, etc.) can still provision the bucket with the `insert … on conflict do nothing` statement above.
-Dropping and recreating each policy keeps the Storage permissions idempotent as well.
+> ℹ️ If you've previously run `select storage.create_bucket('avatars', false);`, replace it with the `insert … on conflict do nothing` statement above.
+The direct insert succeeds even when the helper is unavailable and the `on conflict` clause keeps the bucket creation idempotent alongside the drop-and-create policy pattern.